AlexanderShushunov/script-loader/README.md

 # script-loader
 Project to investigate dynamic load java scripts

+How to improve:
+ - last-script.js replace with script.onload = function() { ... };
+ - save loaded scripts, to avoid double loading